Applied Reconciliation: Indigenous Partnership Building

 CABIN-STREAM Indigenous trainings 2018-2022 delivered by Living Lakes Canada

-• 2022 - Based on data sovereignty principles advanced by the Water Hub, the Nicola 5 First Nations, who make up the Nicola Watershed Governance Partnership with the Province of BC, selected Living Lakes Canada through an RFP process to build their new water data portal, which is launching in 2024.
-You can read about this relationship here.
+• 2022 - Based on data sovereignty principles advanced by the Water Hub, the Nicola 5 First Nations, who make up the Nicola Watershed Governance Partnership with the Province of BC, selected Living Lakes Canada through a Request for Proposal process to build their new water data portal, which launched in 2024.

-• 2022 - In the Columbia Basin, groundwater monitoring sites were established in collaboration with the Yaq̓it ʔa·knuqⱡi ‘it (Tobacco Plains Band) and a groundwater monitoring training was held for five youth in the ʔaam Guardians in Training program.
+• 2022 - In the Columbia Basin, groundwater monitoring sites were established in collaboration with the Yaq̓it ʔa·knuqⱡi ‘it and a groundwater monitoring training was held for five youth in the ʔaq̓am Guardians in Training program.

 • 2022 - Living Lakes Canada hosted 2 full-day Elder Engagement sessions with elders from the ʔakisq̓nuk First Nation and Shuswap Band to create the time and space for discussions around water concerns and priorities.
 The perspectives gathered during these sessions informed the selection of a monitoring site on Windermere Creek as part of the Columbia Basin Water Monitoring Framework.